realA10001986/Time-Circuits-Display/README.md

 ## SD card

->Preface note on SD cards: For unknown reasons, some SD cards simply do not work with this device.
-For instance, I had no luck with Sandisk Ultra 32GB and  "Intenso" cards.
-If your SD card is not recognized, check if it is formatted in FAT32 format (not exFAT!).
-Also, the size must not exceed 32GB (as larger cards cannot be formatted with FAT32).
-Transcend, Sandisk Industrial, Verbatim Premium and Samsung Pro Endurance SDHC cards work fine in my experience.
+>Preface note on SD cards: Only SD/SDHC/SDXC cards up to 32GB are supported.
+Card needs to be FAT32-formatted (not exFAT).
+Transcend, Sandisk Ultra (as of firmware version 3.25) and Industrial, Verbatim Premium and Samsung Pro Endurance SDHC cards usually work fine.
+Some SD cards might not be recognized due to off-specs initialization quirks.
+SDUC cards are not supported.

 The SD card, apart from being required for [installing](#sound-pack-installation) and partly hosting the built-in sound-pack, can be used for substituting built-in sound effects, some additional custom sound effects, and for music played back by the [Music player](#the-music-player).
 Also, it is _strongly recommended_ to store [secondary settings](#-save-secondary-settings-on-sd) on the SD card to minimize [Flash Wear](#flash-wear).